neon-beat/neon-beat-back/README.md

 - [x] Implement admin routes:
    - [x] get games: OUTPUT is games IDs and names
    - [x] get playlists: OUTPUT is playlists IDs and names
+   - [x] create playlist: INPUT is PlaylistInput ; save the playlist in DB ; OUTPUT is the PlaylistSummary
    - [x] load game: INPUT is the game ID ; OUTPUT is the GameSummary and PlaylistSummary ; apply GameEvent::StartGame
-   - [x] create game with new playlist: INPUT is CreateGameRequest ; OUTPUT is the GameSummary and PlaylistSummary ; apply GameEvent::StartGame
+   - [x] create game with new playlist: INPUT is CreateGameWithPlaylistRequest ; OUTPUT is the GameSummary and PlaylistSummary ; apply GameEvent::StartGame
-   - [x] create game with existing playlist ID: INPUT is LoadGameRequest (to create, similar to CreateGameRequest except playlist that has to be replaced by playlist_id) ; OUTPUT is the GameSummary and PlaylistSummary ; apply GameEvent::StartGame
+   - [x] create game with existing playlist ID: INPUT is CreateGameRequest ; OUTPUT is the GameSummary and PlaylistSummary ; apply GameEvent::StartGame
    - [x] start game: OUTPUT is song to be found ; apply GameEvent::GameConfigured
    - [x] pause: OUTPUT is "paused" message ; apply GameEvent::Pause(PauseKind::Manual)
    - [x] mark field as found: OUTPUT is the list of found fields ; only possible in GamePhase::GameRunning and if GameRunningPhase is not GameRunningPhase::Prep